 - Announcement of placement with a visually impaired student

 - Invitation to the graduation ceremony, if applicable

 The guidelines for naming a Guiding Eyes for the Blind puppy are:

-- Please don’t use inappropriate names such as “Killer” or 2 syllable names like Billy Joe.
+- Please don’t use inappropriate names such as “Killer” or two-word names like Billy Joe.